 ProResER Pro main benefits:

-- Extremely fast workflow powered by the free FFmpeg render engine which provides superb quality and renders speed.
+- Extremely fast workflow powered by the free FFmpeg render engine, which provides superb quality and render speed.

 - Help you convert any video into *ProRes video wrapped in either .Mov or .MXF media container.